madetech/handbook/roles/sfia/software_engineer_2.md

 ### Autonomy

-Collaboratively leads planning of work, development of features and coordinating with stakeholders though continues to seek feedback and support on complex change.
+Collaboratively leads planning of work, development of features and coordinating with stakeholders through continues to seek feedback and support on complex change.

 ### Influence

-Influences approaches taken by workstream team to deliver features, contributes to quality assurance of teams work and ensures features meet project outcomes and user needs.
+Influences approaches taken by the workstream team to deliver features, contributes to quality assurance of the teams work and ensures features meet project outcomes and user needs.

 ### Complexity